PancakeTaste/PancakeTaste/README.md

-# Hello, I'm Pancake! 👋
+# Greetings! 👋

-I'm a developer from Romania who loves coding.
 Started with Minecraft when I was 11, creating a server with friends got me into coding.

 ## Skills